 Shares in Petra Diamonds (LON:PDL) climbed around 5% on Wednesday after the South African miner said shareholders had approved a rights issue to raise about $170 million to help cut its debt burden.

-The company, owner of the iconic Cullinan mine, where the world’s biggest-ever diamond was found in 1905, has accumulated a hefty debt in the last 18 months as it borrowed heavily to expand its mines, known for some major recent findings,
+The company, owner of the iconic Cullinan mine, where the world’s biggest-ever diamond was found in 1905, has accumulated a hefty debt in the last 18 months as it borrowed heavily to expand its mines.

 Petra Diamonds has more than $600 million of debt it accumulated by building a new plant and digging deeper at Cullinan.
 Its lenders waived covenants for December 2017 and relaxed them for this year’s measurements.